xpack/web-jekyll/pages/dev-tools/ninja-build/install.md

 ### Test

-To check if Ninja starts, use something like:
+To check if the manually installed Ninja starts, use something like:

 ```console
 $ ~/opt/xPacks/ninja-build/1.10.1-1/bin/ninja --version